Check out our article on best resume format for ATS reviews.

 - Make sure you have a maximum of 2 columns and you never use white or light-colored text.

-- If you include links to your portfolio, GitHub, and/or additional websites you’ve worked on (and you definitely should!), ensure that they are clickable so that the system can pick them up.
+- If you include links to your portfolio, GitHub, and/or additional websites you’ve worked on (and you definitely should!), ensure that they are clickable.
+This helps the system pick them up.
+To do this, make sure you are saving your pdf as an “online” version rather than a “print” version.

 Once you have formatting that is readable by both machine and human, it is time to move onto the more important piece of your resume: the content.
-The ATS is looking for specific elements that have been defined by the recruiter or hiring manager who posted the job.
-These are often the job title itself, keywords from the description, and skills that will be necessary for success in the role.
+Both the ATS and recruiter are looking for specific elements.
+These have been defined by the hiring manager who posted the job.
+These are often:

 The best way to ensure that your resume makes it past the system is to exactly match your keywords with those in the job description.
-These systems are not as sophisticated as you might think, which often means that they do not understand synonyms or similar terminology.
+These systems are not as sophisticated as you might think.
+Therefore, they often do not understand synonyms or similar terminology.
+Similarly, if a recruiter is skimming hundreds of resumes, they are likely looking for exact matches the same way.

 Some systems automatically rank the resumes that come in based on the above keywords.
 This ranking is then taken into account in the often-as-short-as 6 seconds that they spend looking at resumes for the first pass.
 In this first glance review, recruiters are looking to see if your past experience matches the job title and for keywords that will guarantee success.
 Luckily, the optimization you have done for the ATS should work for this first review, as well.